-Understanding and tailoring the visual elements of a developing product to evoke a desired emotional response and aesthetic perception is a key challenge in industrial design.
+Understanding and tailoring the visual elements of a developing product to evoke desired perceived qualities and a positive response from the consumer is a key challenge in industrial design.
 To date, computational approaches to assist this process have either relied on stiff geometric representations, or focused on superficial features that exclude often elusive shape characteristics.
-In this work, we aim to study the relationship between product form and consumer emotions through a visual deconstruction and abstraction of existing final products.
-In particular, we attempt to answer three questions: (1) Do observers' aesthetic judgments rely on the product as a whole, including fine geometric details, superficial surface features, and brand-revealing icons, or are large, prominent shape characteristics sufficient to make this determination?
-(2) Is it possible to isolate shape features that give rise to specific emotional responses?
-(3) Is there a relationship between consumers' ability to recognize a brand and the emotional attributes they associate with that brand.
+In this work, we aim to study the relationship between product geometry and consumers' qualitative judgments through a visual decomposition and abstraction of existing products.
 At the heart of our investigation is a shape analysis method that produces a spectrum of abstractions for a given 3D computer model.
-This produces a hierarchical simplification of an end product, whereby consumer response to geometric elements can be statistically studied across different products, as well as across the different abstractions of one particular product.
-The results of our study show that emotional responses evoked by coarse product "impressions" are strongly correlated with those evoked by final production models.
-This, in turn, highlights the importance of early aesthetic assessment and exploration before committing to detail design efforts.
+Our approach produces a hierarchical simplification of an end product, whereby consumer response to geometric elements can be statistically studied across different products, as well as across the different abstractions of one particular product.
+The results of our case study show that consumer judgments formed by coarse product "impressions" are strongly correlated with those evoked by the final production models.
+This outcome highlights the importance of early geometric explorations and assessments before committing to detailed design efforts.